waynetee/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Command Syntax Guide
-This section helps you understand the format of the commands listed in the [commands section](#commands).
+This section helps you understand the format of the commands listed above and in the [commands section](#commands).
 If you find this section difficult to understand, feel free to skip ahead and learn the commands by following the examples given.

 * The action keywords `property` and `properties` are interchangeable, and likewise for `buyer` and `buyers`.
   * e.g. `find property Condo` can also be entered as `find properties Condo`.